 Are you receiving or paying a commission from your sales?

-If you are renting a chair, room or booth in a salon and, instead of paying a fixed amount, you are paying the salon a commission from your transactions, there are two ways to go.
-Either you have your own card machine, in which case you receive payments in your bank account, then pass on commissions to the salon.
+If you are renting a chair, room or booth in a salon and – instead of paying a fixed amount – you’re paying the salon a commission from your transactions, there are usually two ways to go.

 Or you use the salon’s card machine and rely on the owner to keep the commission and give the rest to you.
-Card machines can only be linked to one business and bank account, not multiple.
+Card machines can only be linked with one business and bank account, not multiple.

 What reporting functions do you need?